 - Bran Castle was passed back to the heirs of Queen Marie and Ilena in 2006 after the country’s properties illegally expropriated in the 1940’s and 50’s were returned to their rightful owners.

 Interested is seeing Romania and perhaps this infamous castle?
+Or perhaps visit some of Transylvania’s amazing wooden churches ? or both?
 It can be arranged as a vacation or an add-on to a cruise or river cruise in the area.
-Just ask one of our travel professionals!
+Just ask a real travel expert!

 Article written by D. MacIntyre of compassmedia.us .
 Images courtesy of Pixabay and Bigstock.